 The majority of student data is maintained in the Cloud and is backed up daily.
 Physical documents not available electronically are maintained on-site and protected against damage or loss (e.g., fire, water, theft, tampering, etc.).
 Transcripts are retained indefinitely.
-Other student and employee information is saved for seven years except for programs under Part 147 Federal Aviation Administration rules where FAA specific records are retained for at least two years after the end of the student's enrollment.
+Other student and employee information is saved for seven years.